Fumenoid/JHD_Resources/README.md

 Whenever the bot update the resource, it will leave a time stamp..
 Also if you are not in JHDiscord yet, join us here : discord.gg/Kgtnfw4

+Note - resources.md file has all resources before bot started managing it